January 16th, 2025 Update:

 3 days or more black stachybotrys or aspergillus/penicillium

-mold growth usually developed.
+mold growth usually develops.
 Also, due to the elevated

 basement humidity level aspergillus mold